jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_key_not_close_brake_not_pressed
 *********************************************************************************

-The :ref:`truth table` for when the key is :red:`NOT close` to the ignition and the brake is :red:`NOT pressed` is
+The :ref:`truth table` for if the key is :red:`NOT close` to the ignition and the brake is :red:`NOT pressed` is

 ==============  ==================  ==================  ===========
 key             brake               start button        output